nymea/nymea-docs/docs/documentation/resources/interfaces.rst

 energystorage
 -------------

-Interfaces for devices that store electrical energy and can return it at a later point, such as batteries.
-The currentPower state follows the usual convention that positive is 'consumed' energy and negative values represent 'produced' or in this case 'returned' energy.
+Interfaces for devices that store electrical energy such as batteries.
+The 'currentPower' state represents the AC measurement and follows the usual convention that positive is 'consumed' energy and negative values represent 'produced' or in this case 'returned' energy.

 .. code-block:: json

    {
-     "description": "Interfaces for devices that store electrical energy and can return it at a later point, such as batteries.
-The currentPower state follows the usual convention that positive is 'consumed' energy and negative values represent 'produced' or in this case 'returned' energy.", "extends": [
+     "description": "Interfaces for devices that store electrical energy such as batteries.
+The 'currentPower' state represents the AC measurement and follows the usual convention that positive is 'consumed' energy and negative values represent 'produced' or in this case 'returned' energy.", "extends": [
        "battery",
        "smartmeter"